Mitch Garver Preview, Player Props: Rangers vs. Angels

-Mitch Garver, with a slugging percentage of .429 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the mound, September 26 at 9:38 PM ET.
+Mitch Garver, with a slugging percentage of .457 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers against the Los Angeles Angels, with Griffin Canning on the mound, September 27 at 9:38 PM ET.

-In his most recent appearance, he reached base in all four of his plate appearances (3-for-3 with a home run and an RBI) against the Angels.
+In his last game he had a one-hit showing (1-for-3) against the Angels.

 Sportsbook Promo Codes